Infini-Analytics/Infini-Analytics.github.io/install_infini_sql_en.md

      1. Pull MegaWise Docker image.
      2. Download config files and sample data.
      3. Launch MegaWise.
-     4. Import sample data to MegaWise。
+     4. Import sample data to MegaWise.
      5. Modify parameters to restart MegaWise.

 If the terminal displays `Successfully installed MegaWise and imported test data`, you can assume that MegaWise is successfully installed and sample data is imported.